Terraform

 Formatting Terraform Code With the Terraform fmt Command

-In this post, we will look at the terraform fmt command, first explaining what it does and when to run it, looking at the operation it performs, and showing some useful examples using the available options.
+In this post, we will look at the terraform fmt command, explaining what it does and when to run it, looking at the operation it performs, and showing some useful examples using the available options.

 What is Terraform fmt?